Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

-Note that in the proof above, we used that the lengths (assumed to be rotational) of periodic orbits at which the wave trace is singular are isolated.
+Note that in the proof above, we used the fact that for $\eps = 0$, the lengths of rotational periodic orbits at which the wave trace is singular are isolated.
 In general this may not hold, even in the completely integrable setting, for oscillatory lengths (cf. Definition \ref{def:osc Lsp}).
 Consider the following example, suggested to us by J. de Simoi: \begin{exa} Take a smooth function $f$ on $\R/\Z$ which has infinitely many critical values accumulating at some finite number $L$.
 Revolving its graph around the circle, we obtain a metric of revolution on the torus, corresponding to a completely integrable Hamiltonian system.
-The periodic orbits for which the argument of $f$ is a critical point have lengths which accumulate at $L$, despite the discrete indexing of orbits by homology class.
-In this case, either (1) there are infinitely many rational tori whose orbits belong to the homology class $(1,0)$ with lengths approaching $L$ or (2) these orbits may in fact belong to the separatrix, a measure zero region in $T^* \T^2$ where the foliation by invariant tori is not smooth.
-In either case, these orbits contribute only to the oscillatory length spectrum $\CL^{\osc} (\T^2,g)$ in \eqref{osc Lsp} and if the foliation is smooth, then these tori project vertically onto $\T^2$ at some point and are excluded by our noncoincidence assumption.
+The periodic orbits at which the argument of $f$ is a critical point have lengths which accumulate at $L$, despite the discrete indexing of orbits by homology class.
+In this case, either (1) there are infinitely many rational tori whose orbits belong to the homology class $(1,0)$, with lengths approaching $L$ or (2) these orbits may in fact belong to the separatrix, a measure zero region in $T^* \T^2$ where the foliation by invariant tori is not smooth.
+In either case, these orbits contribute only to the oscillatory length spectrum $\CL^{\osc} (\T^2,g)$ in \eqref{osc Lsp} and are excluded by our noncoincidence assumption (Definition \ref{def:NCC}).
+If there are infinitely many such $(1,0)$-rational tori which belong to a smooth part of the foliation, then these (nongraph) tori project vertically onto $\T^2$ at some point, corresponding to conjugate points.
+Such conjugate points could produce nontrivial Maslov indices in the trace formula and jeopardize our noncancellation argument.
 By contrast, Theorem~\ref{prop:geom RT} guarantees that for \textit{graph}-rational tori, there is exactly one torus and all of its foliating orbits are minimal. \end{exa}

-The necessity of two dimensions is also evident in the proof above.
-It was used (1) to apply Soga's Theorem~\ref{SogasTheorem} and (2) to argue that the index of the Hessian can be only $0$ or $\pm 2$, which prevents cancellation from nondegenerate critical points of the $\gamma$-loop functions.
+\section{A second variation approach: Proof of Theorem~\ref{thm:RT rig}}

-\section{A second variation approach: Proof of Theorem~\ref{thm:secondorder}}
+In this section, we present the proof of Theorem~\ref{thm:RT rig}, which is the second step in our overall scheme for the proof of Theorem~\ref{thm:main2}.